Reading series9 articlesLast updated May 2026For Nepali students

 A step-by-step roadmap for Nepali students, from Class 12 to German citizenship.

-Every fact in this series is cited to an official source.
-Visa rules, fees, and language requirements change.
+Facts in this series are cited to official sources.
+Exam formats, fees, and requirements change.
 Re-check the linked source before you plan around any figure.

 Nine in-depth guides for Nepali students who want to study in Germany in 2026.
 The series walks you from choosing a university through admission, language, finance, and visa, all the way to permanent residency and citizenship.
 Every figure is cited to an official source.